andrewpham/Genesis-Engine/README.md

 Download the x86 version of [irrKlang](http://www.ambiera.com/irrklang/downloads.html)

-Put the following files in the Directory `Genesis-Engine/Debug`
+Put the following files in `bin/win32-visualStudio` into the Directory `Genesis-Engine/Debug`

   ikpFlac.dll